mindspore-ai/docs/tutorials/experts/source_en/debug/auto_tune.md

   NO_TUNE: turn off tune.

   RL: turn on RL tune.
+Tuning for operators that support RL tuning.

   GA: turn on GA tune.
+Tuning for operators that support GA tuning.

   RL,GA: turn on GA and RL at the same time, the tool will select RL or GA automatically according to different types of operators which are used in the network.